npc203/npc-cogs/customhelp/README.md

 ## Additional Notes:
 - A **Good Practice** is to have the category names all **lowercased** and the category description as **Camelcase**.
 - Free to tell about new themes which you might want to see.
 Let me know if you think any part of the theme can be made better.
 I'm available in the [cog support server]( https://discord.gg/GET4DVk).
+- If the owner of any bot feels that their theme needs to be removed from this cog.
+Please inform me, I'll remove it.

 ## Credits:
 - To everyone who patiently answered my noob coding questions.
 - To the other bots `R.Danny`,`Dankmemer` from which I got inspiration.
-- `Pikachu's help menu` from [Flare](https://github.com/flaree/) which is the base help design of this cog (the layout).
+- `Pikachu's help menu` from [Flare](https://github.com/flaree/) which is the base help design of this cog (This isn't available anymore, cause flare requested it's removal).
-- The whole Red community cause redbot is epic.
+- The whole Red community cause redbot is epic and the help_formatter is God sent.
 - Special thanks to [Jackenmen](https://github.com/jack1142) who solved most of the doubts that came during the development.